basbeu/PyLaia/README.md

     - experiment.ckpt.lowest-valid-cer-31 CER : 0.05097 WER : 0.192

 #### Decipher sommarioni
-1. Segment patch in the images (see /P2PaLA/extractPatches.py)
+1. Segment patch in the images (see step 1 and 2 of the [project pipeline](https://github.com/Jmion/VeniceTimeMachineSommarioniHTR#-step-1%EF%B8%8F%E2%83%A3-baseline-detection))
 2. Copy patch in egs/decipher-venice/data/sommarioni/reg# OR put the rights paths in egs/decipher-venice/src/prepare_sommarioni.sh
 3. Run egs/decipher-venice/src/prepare_sommarioni.sh
 4. See the results in egs/decipher-venice/src/Decipher_sommarioni.ipynb